Walkthrough for the performance features of SQL Server on Linux

 A columnstore index is a technology for storing and querying large stores of data in a columnar data format, called a columnstore.

-Add a Columnstore index to the SalesOrderDetail table by executing the T-SQL below:
+Add a Columnstore index to the SalesOrderDetail table by executing the following Transact-SQL commands:

 CREATE NONCLUSTERED COLUMNSTORE INDEX [IX_SalesOrderDetail_ColumnStore] ON Sales.SalesOrderDetail (UnitPrice, OrderQty, ProductID) GO

-Execute the following query that will use the Columnstore Index to scan the table:
+Execute the following query that uses the Columnstore Index to scan the table:

 SELECT ProductID, SUM(UnitPrice) SumUnitPrice, AVG(UnitPrice) AvgUnitPrice, SUM(OrderQty) SumOrderQty, AVG(OrderQty) AvgOrderQty FROM Sales.SalesOrderDetail GROUP BY ProductID ORDER BY ProductID